Ray Courtright: University of Michigan

 In September 1927, Courtright was hired as an assistant football coach at the University of Michigan.
 He served in that capacity from 1927 to 1936.

 Courtright was also the head golf coach at Michigan from 1936 to 1944.
 He coached NCAA individual champion Chuck Kocsis (1936) and 1943 Michigan golf team was also the runner up in the NCAA National Championship.

 In 1942, he was also appointed as the head coach of Michigan's wrestling team while regular coach Cliff Keen was serving in the military.
 In addition to the NCAA golf championship, Courtright's teams won eight Big Ten Conference golf championships and one Big Ten wrestling championship.
 In August 1944, Courtright reported that he had received notice from the University of Michigan that his coaching position was being terminated, effective November 1, 1944, for economic reasons.

 Fresno State

 In May 1946, Courtright was hired by Fresno State College (now known as California State University, Fresno) as an assistant football coach.
 Fresno State's head football coach, Jimmy Bradshaw, had been Courtright's top ground gainer when Courtright was the head coach at Nevada.
-The Fresno State Bulldogs finished with an 8–4 record in 1946.